thegiftofgabes/fantasypunk-netlify/content/quickstart/_05-conversation.md

 When you roll a Burden Die, keep track of its result, regardless of whether you add it to the final roll or not.

-> Tip: use a die of a different colour or size, or always count the first die you roll in the pool as the Burden Die if one is being rolled.
+> Tip: always count the die that falls further away from you, or use a die of a different colour or size, or always count the first die you roll in the pool as the Burden Die.